Self-adjoint operator: Pure point spectrum

+This Hamiltonian has pure point spectrum; this is typical for bound state Hamiltonians in quantum mechanics.
+As was pointed out in a previous example, a sufficient condition that an unbounded symmetric operator has eigenvectors which form a Hilbert space basis is that it has a compact inverse.

 Symmetric vs self-adjoint operators

-As has been discussed above, although the distinction between a symmetric operator and a self-adjoint (or essentially self-adjoint) operator is a subtle one, it is important since self-adjointness is the hypothesis in the spectral theorem.
-Here we discuss some concrete examples of the distinction; see the section below on extensions of symmetric operators for the general theory.
+Although the distinction between a symmetric operator and a (essentially) self-adjoint operator is subtle, it is important since self-adjointness is the hypothesis in the spectral theorem.
+Here we discuss some concrete examples of the distinction.